-The purpose of the Academy of Nutrition and Dietetics Foundation Board selection process is to identify board members who will effectively, efficiently and enthusiastically raise money to support the mission and vision of the Foundation.
+The purpose of the Academy of Nutrition and Dietetics Foundation Board selection process is to identify board members who will effectively, efficiently and enthusiastically raise money to support the mission, vision, and principles of the Foundation.

 Each year, the Academy Foundation Nominating Committee will identify individuals who have the necessary characteristics to advance the Academy Foundation as a governing, fundraising and grant making entity.
 The number one criterion given strong consideration is an individual’s ability to raise money and to personally support the Academy Foundation financially.
 The gap analysis will also serve as a supporting document in the identification of candidates.